AlvaroGomezMartinez/nahs-transition-project-update-gform-name-dropdown/README.md

 placement at NAHS.
 This script references a Google Sheet that contains student names and updates one of the dropdown questions so that teachers can select the name of most current students enrolled at NAHS.
+### Project Setup
+[ ] Insert the Code.gs script into the Google Form<br/>
+[ ] Add a trigger for the populateDropdown function to run at a set interval